callumrollo/callumrollo.github.io/content/articles/packaging.md

 Wouldn't it be great if, when people inquired about your awesome code, you could tell that installing it is a simple as `pip install my_cool_package`?

-Strap yourself in buddy, because in this tutorial, that's exactly what we're going to do.
+Strap yourself in buddy, because in this tutorial, we're going to make that dream a reality.

 ### Prerequisites